osmcode/osmium-tool/man/osmium-sort.md

 # DESCRIPTION

 Merges the content of all input files given on the command line and sort the result.

 Objects are sorted by type, ID, and version.
+IDs are sorted negative IDs first, the positive IDs, both ordered by their absolute values.
+So the sort order for types and IDs is:

+node -1, node -2, ..., node 1, node 2, ...,
+way -1, way -2, ..., way 1, way 2, ...,
+relation -1, relation -2, ..., relation 1, relation 2, ...

+If there are several objects of the same type and with the same ID they are ordered by ascending version.

 This works with normal OSM data files, history files, and change files.